 |Visit Beaconsfield/Extra's official website|

-A brand new service area at the bottom of the M40, filling a large gap between existing services.
+A service area at the bottom of the M40, filling a large gap between the former existing services.
 For a while it was the highest-rated motorway service area on this site, with an impressive four-and-a-half stars after a record-breaking number of votes (see below-right for the latest figures).

 Beaconsfield was granted planning permission in 2005 to much controversy amongst local residents and the local media.
 It replaces a long-cancelled plan for a service area at Abbey Barns.
 The services were announced as the UK's biggest, with the UK's biggest petrol station, although it's thought Cobham now has a larger one.

-One of the biggest fears is that traffic exiting the services will need to cross the busy A355, and the last thing M40 drivers want is a spitting image of Cherwell Valley.
-The services were built on a large stretch of woodland and were originally forecast to open in September 2008, but instead opened at 6am on March 17th 2009.
+One of the biggest fears is that traffic exiting the services would need to cross the busy A355, and the last thing M40 users would want is a spitting image of Cherwell Valley.
+The services were built in a large area of woodland and were originally forecast to open in September 2008, but instead opened at 6am on March 17th 2009.
 An official opening event was held on the 28th May 2009.